Saric-Group/lammps_multistate_rods/README.md

 It also comes with examples of usage in the **examples** directory which contains examples of model configuration files (.cfg) and a console application that uses the library along with an example run configuration file for that application.

-The **tools** directory contains a console application that calculates and makes interactive figures of overall interactions between rods and particles defined in a model configuration file (.cfg), and the **docs** directory contains some documentation on the possibilities the user has in modelling a rod model and using this library (TODO).
+The **tools** directory contains a console application that calculates and makes interactive figures of overall interactions between rods and particles defined in a model configuration file (.cfg), and the **docs** directory contains documents describing library features and how to use them (e.g. how to define a model).

-## Usage

-In order to use the library one must first define the rod model configuration file.
-This is the input to a new `Rod_model` object which basically parses the config file, infers and/or gives default values to what is not explicitly written and keeps all that data for use by the user and a `Simulation` object.
-The details on the options and possibilities in defining a model are given in the *Modelling a model* pdf file in the **docs** directory (or will be in due time).

-Once a configuration file is constructed a Python program has to be written which will use the LAMMPS Python library interface (e.g. `import lammps`) to start LAMMPS (make an instance) and send commands to it.
-This is exactly the same as writting a LAMMPS input script and all of LAMMPS stands at the user's disposal.
-This library can then be imported into this program and an instance of `Rod_model` made from the confguration file.
-Using this a `Simulation` object can be instantiated and used in conjunction with the standard LAMMPS library to achieve the primary function of this library.
-How exactly to do this is documented in the Python modules of the library as well as shown in the example application in the **examples** directory.

 ## Installation / setup